brikis98/yevgeniy-brikman-homepage/_posts/2022-08-22-killing-floor.md

 - The writing and dialog aren't as smoothed and polished as in the later Jack Reacher books.

-- The characters, including Jack Reacher himself, doesn't seem particularly well fleshed out.
+- The characters, including Jack Reacher himself, don't seem particularly well fleshed out.

 - The coincidences that set up the plot are... a bit absurd.